solarslurpi/GrowBuddies/docs/mistbuddy.md

 <img src="images/whale_misty.svg" class="sd-avatar-md sd-border-3">
 :::

-# whaleBuddy
+# mistBuddy
-whaleBuddy maintains the ideal [vpd level](https://www.canr.msu.edu/uploads/resources/pdfs/vpd-vs-rh.pdfs) identified in [the vpd chart](vpd_chart) by happily blowing mist through it's airhole for the right amount of time.
-The method whaleBuddy uses to determine how many seconds to turn on sending mist uses a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+mistBuddy has a whale of a good time maintaining a grow tent's ideal [vpd level](https://www.canr.msu.edu/floriculture/uploads/files/Water%20VPD.pdf).
+The ideal vpd levels come from [the vpd chart](vpd_chart).
+When mistBuddy figures out the vpd is too high, she excitedly spouts out mist through her airhole for **just** the right amount of time.  mistBuddy's brain consists of a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+This code is run on the [growBuddy server](growbuddyServer.md).

-whaleBuddy consists of:
+mistBuddy consists of:
-- It's body. whaleBuddy's body
+- It's body. mistBuddy's body is a DIY humidifier optimized for the growBuddy environment.
-It runs as a [systemd service](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage) on a Raspberry Pi running the GrowBuddy service.
-Configuration settings are in `growbuddy_settings.json`.
+- A [Systemd service](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage) on a Raspberry Pi running the GrowBuddy service.
+    - code: [mistbuddy_code]

 ## Resources
 I found these resources helpful in my learnings.